gutenbergtools/gitpull/README.md

 ## Questions {#questions}

 - The JSON file is copied directly by dopull.py to ibiblio for cron-dopush processing.
 Would it be better to do it in puller.py, maybe using it as the trigger?
-  - In other words, for the JSON file, dopull.py calls updatehosts.py, which creates an empty trigger file for puller.py, then dopull.py copies the JSON file to ibiblio, to trigger cataloging.
+  - In other words, for the JSON file, dopull.py creates an empty trigger file for puller.py, then copies the JSON file to ibiblio, to trigger cataloging.
 Two scripts creating two trigger files.
 It would be simpler to just use the JSON file.

-- Each extract to a mirror may take several minutes, timeout = 10 min.
-Would it be better to have a "puller" script on each mirror?

 ---
 ## Requirements